Even Japan’s sushi makers are feeling the bite of Russia’s war

 Already, some sushi restaurants are feeling the pain — including conveyor belt eateries, or fast-casual restaurants that serve affordable sushi, which are struggling to obtain some of their most sought-after ingredients, such as salmon, uni (sea urchin), ikura (salmon roe) and crab.

-While larger chains can stockpile months of food, operators of smaller shops struggle to do so and have difficulty diversifying their suppliers and distributors, according to Japanese newspaper Asahi Shimbun.
+While larger chains can stockpile months of food, operators of smaller shops struggle to do so and have difficulty diversifying their suppliers and distributors, according to the Japanese newspaper Asahi Shimbun.

-“We unfortunately have had to stop serving our popular aurora salmon dish,” said an employee at Suchi Choshimaru, a conveyor belt restaurant in Tokyo.
-“It was being imported from Norway but now it's not possible because of the flights.
-So we've now switched to using frozen salmon products for the time being.
-Luckily, other products haven't been affected so far and we have a lot of stock.”
+“We unfortunately have had to stop serving our popular aurora salmon dish,” said an employee at Sushi Choshimaru, a conveyor belt restaurant in Tokyo.
+“It was being imported from Norway, but now it’s not possible because of the flights.
+So we’ve now switched to using frozen salmon products for the time being.
+Luckily, other products haven’t been affected so far, and we have a lot of stock.”

-Seafood products from Russia made up 8.6 percent of all seafood imports in Japan last year, making Russia the third-largest exporter of seafood to Japan, according to the Ministry of Agriculture, Forestry and Fisheries.
+Products from Russia made up 8.6 percent of all seafood imports in Japan last year, making Russia the third-largest exporter of seafood to Japan, according to the Ministry of Agriculture, Forestry and Fisheries.

-For certain fish, however, Russia is the dominant supplier, including 79 percent of red salmon, 56 percent of crab and 47 percent of sea urchin imported into Japan.
+For certain fish, however, including 79 percent of red salmon, 56 percent of crab and 47 percent of sea urchin imported into Japan, Russia is the dominant supplier.

-Many seafood markets began relying on Russian imports of sea urchin particularly after last year’s rare red tide, a type of harmful algae bloom that discolors the water, killed sea urchin and salmon around Hokkaido, Japan’s northernmost island.
+Many seafood markets began relying on Russian imports of sea urchin particularly after last year’s rare red tide, a harmful algae bloom that discolors the water, killed sea urchin and salmon around Hokkaido, Japan’s northernmost island.

 In Hokkaido, which relies on Russian imports of crab, uni and salmon, sushi restaurants and seafood markets are increasing their prices.
 A sushi restaurant in Hokkaido that served two pieces of uni for 650 yen ($5) is now serving one piece for the same price, after switching to a Canadian importer that costs double the shipments from Russia.